 The course outline given within this Syllabus shows weekly chapters but other activities for the course are indicated in the weekly modules online in Canvas.
 There could be some changes if a need arises and they will be communicated to you in a timely manner, however, these will be minimized as much as possible.
-Therefore, we consider our Syllabus final but with room for flexibility if and when necessary.
-The course is offered in a 5-week period, fully (100%) online which requires you allocate specific time for this course on your timetable daily.
-IMPORTANT: Take time to familiarize yourself with all the tabs on the main menu and get to know in advance how to navigate the course well to relevant sections, links and course materials.
-Students should read specific text chapters, and other assignments by the end of each weekly module.
+Therefore, we consider our Syllabus final but with room for flexibility if, and when necessary.

+The course is offered in a 5-week period, fully (100%) online in a virtual platform Canvas LMS.
+It requires you allocate specific time for this course on your timetable daily to work on your study and completion of assignments.
+Each student should read specific text chapters, and other assigned class materials/documents as well as complete each chapter quiz and any other assignments by the end of each weekly module.
 Every student should have their own text and required materials/documents for the course where indicated.
 Each student is encouraged to be resourceful and read widely materials related to or those that enrich our understanding of global health issues beyond the class materials indicated in this course.
 Your progressive grades as well as the final grade reflect your learning readiness and preparation, class participation and personal initiative within the course.